-5.4.3.2 Mechanics (material choice and machining)
+4.4.3.2 Mechanics (material choice and machining)

-Lead, copper and brass (Cu260) have been used as absorber materials by the DREAM/RD52 collaboration.
-Their main properties are shown in the Table 5.1, that also reports the calculation for the RD52 (fibre:lead) prototype geometry.
+Copper, lead and brass (Cu260) have been used as absorber materials by the DREAM/RD52 collaboration.
+Their main properties are shown in the Table 4.1, that also reports the calculation for the RD52 lead-prototype geometry.
+The values for iron are also shown, for comparison.
 From the table it can be seen that, for hadronic showers, a full-coverage solution with lead (Pb) will give 6% broader and longer showers and a total mass 56% heavier than using brass.
-A full-containment $3\times3\times10~\lambda^3$ prototype will need ~5 tons of material with lead (Pb) and ~3.2 tons with brass (Cu260).
+A full-containment $3 \times 3 \times 10 \lambda^3$ prototype will need ~ 5 tons of material with lead (Pb) and ~ 3.2 tons with brass (Cu260).

-A possibly stronger reason in favour of copper/brass is the fact that, since the e/mip ratio is 50% higher for copper than for lead, the Čerenkov light (almost exclusively produced by the em component of the shower) has a larger yield for copper, resulting in a better hadronic resolution [32].
+A possibly stronger reason in favour of copper/brass is the fact that, since the e/mip ratio is 50% higher for copper than for lead, the Čerenkov light (almost exclusively produced by the em component of the shower) has a larger yield for copper, resulting in a better hadronic resolution [30].
 However this statement needs to be quantified since it depends on the absolute level of the Čerenkov light yield(s).